-The company will deliver 186 pin piles for the wind farm’s 62 jacket foundations.
 So far, this is the largest number of pin piles a single contractor in Taiwan will manufacture, according to CTCI.

 “To facilitate the transportation of PPs from Kaohsiung Port to the project site off Changhua, CTCI MAC has set up CTCI MAC Ta-Lin Shop in Nansing Free Trade Zone in Kaohsiung, southern Taiwan”, CTCI stated in a press release.

 Boskalis and Hwa Chi Construction Co, through a joint venture, are in charge of the transport and installation of the jacket foundations and accompanying pin piles.

 CIP acquired the Changfang and Xidao wind farm, located off the coast of Changhua County, in 2017.
 The following year, the project obtained grid allocation.

 The developer reached financial close on the 589 MW offshore wind farm at the end of February.